-$$K U = F$$ , Eq.
-2-7
+$$K U = F, Eq.
+2-7$$

-where K is the structural stiffness matrix and F is the load vector.
+where K is the global stiffness matrix and F is the force vector.

-- 6. If uplift is detected at any node (upward displacement), the soil contribution at that node is eliminated and the procedure (from step 2 above) is repeated.
-This is checked only if soil is present. - 7.
-Compute the spring reactions and soil pressures (service combinations only). - 8.
-Compute the moments at the element nodes (ultimate combinations only). - 9.
-Repeat steps 4 through 8 for each combination. - 10.
-For all service level combinations, envelopes are computed for displacements, pressures, and spring reactions. - 11.
-For all ultimate level combinations, the element bending moment envelopes are computed along with the corresponding required area of reinforcing steel.
+- 7. If uplift (upward displacement) is detected at any node with a spring, the spring contribution at that node is eliminated and the procedure (from step 2 above) is repeated until convergence criteria are met and equilibrium is reached.
+This is checked only if springs are present. - 8.
+Compute reactions for springs, piles, restraints, and slaved degrees of freedom. - 9.
+Compute soil pressures (service combinations only). - 10.
+Compute element internal forces, i.e., bending moments, twisting moments, principal moments, and design bending (Wood-Armer) moments (ultimate combinations only). - 11.
+Repeat steps 4 through 10 for each combination. - 12.
+For all service-level combinations, envelopes are computed for displacements, pressures, and spring reactions. - 13.
+For all ultimate-level combinations, the element design bending moment envelopes are computed along with the corresponding required area of reinforcing steel. - 14.
+Punching shear stresses are checked around columns and piles for each ultimate load combination.